bitcraze/bitcraze-website/src/tutorials/assisted-flight-position-hold.md

 ---
 layout: page-left-menu
-title: Getting started with Position hold
+title: Getting started with Flying using LPS
 permalink: /getting-started-with-assisted-flight-position-hold/
 page_id: getting-started-with-assisted-flight-position-hold
 ---

-{% si_intro Assisted flight %}
+{% si_intro Start up %}
-When the Crazyflie 2.0 is used together with the Loco Positioning System, it is possible to use the Position Hold mode in the Client.
+When the Crazyflie 2.0 is used together with the Loco Positioning System, the position information can be used for assisted flight and help the pilot to control the quadcopter, or it can be used for scripted autonomous flight.
-Position hold lets you control the change of x/y/yaw/height instead of roll/pitch/yaw/thrust, thus releasing the sticks will leave the Crazyflie in its current position.
 {% endsi_intro %}

 {% si_step Restart the Crazyflie %}